 The smallest units may incorporate an electrical heater and feed stocks (e.g. Nutrient and pH control agents) may be fed from flasks via peristaltic pumps.
 Larger vessels have an integral jacket for controlling temperature via hot or cold water and allowing indirect sterilisation using injected steam.
-Where larger quantities of feed stock are required they may be held in separate pressurized tanks and fed via a ‘thrust pump’ arrangement of valves.
+Where larger quantities of feedstock are required they may be held in separate pressurized tanks and fed in via valves arranged to work as a ‘thrust pump’.

 The actual fermentation process is known as the Incubation Phase and is just part of the batch cycle.
 A complete fermentation cycle can typically include the following steps (depending on vessel design):

-The R&D and Clinical Trials environments in which many small scale fermenters operate are such that it is not possible to predict the nature of any particular fermentation process either in terms of culture or incubation conditions.
-Production facilities must also cater for a variety of products each having precisely defined incubation profiles.
+R&D clinical trial and biotechnology environments (in which many small-scale fermenters operate) are such that it is not always possible to predict the nature of a fermentation process; either in terms of culture or incubation conditions.
+Production facilities must also cater to a variety of products, each having precisely defined incubation profiles.

-A control system must therefore provide flexibility in the way in which accurate and repeatable control of the fermentation environment is achieved and will include the following features:
+Therefore, a control system needs to provide flexibility in the way that accurate and repeatable control of the fermentation environment is achieved, and should include the following features: